ohines/alse/README.md

-# Average least squares effects
+# Average least squares estimands

-This repo contains reproduction code for simulation and the applied example for the paper "Optimally weighted average derivative effects" by Oliver Hines, Karla Diaz-Ordaz, and Stijn Vansteelandt
+This repo contains reproduction code for simulation and the applied example for the paper ["Optimally weighted average derivative effects"](https://arxiv.org/abs/2308.05456) by Oliver Hines, Karla Diaz-Ordaz, and Stijn Vansteelandt

 ## Simulation study